I scream sometimes when I'm on the shore, by the sea,

 I scream YES to it all, above poverty and degradation—

-a scarlet flame sailing across the world
+a scarlet flame sailing across

 of misery and greed—